Hai Van Pass, Vietnam - RooWanders

 Anytime between September and November – the peak wet season – is risky to travel, with a high chance of heavy rains and floods.
 Road conditions may not be suitable during that time.
 Besides, the wet season is also prone to cyclones and typhoons – you wouldn’t want to be caught in one on a coastal pass.
 Central Vietnam had one of the worst floods in years in October 2020.

-My visit in mid-August was so hot I could see heat waves from the tarmac.
+Downsides of travelling from May to August, the dry summer period, include a 35°C – 40°C baking hot sun.
+My visit in August was so hot I could see heat waves from the tarmac.
 Our bus had to stop midway up the pass to cool down.

 Stops between Hue and Hoi An